goodthebest/Install-Setup-Yiimp-Mining-Pool-Software-Ubuntu-Linux/README.md

 You can find sample config files in web/serverconfig.sample.php and web/keys.sample.php

 This web application includes some command line tools, add bin/ folder to your path and type "yiic" to list them, "yiic checkup can help to test your initial setup".
+Future script and maybe the "cron" threads will then use the yiic console interface.

 You need at least three backend shells (in screen) running these scripts: